 These types of problems have caused schools to implement pest management programs.
 Many are turning to Integrated Pest Management or IPM.

 Communication Is Key

 To be effective, a pest management team has to establish clear lines of communication and designated roles of responsibility.
 Often, the school board sets the overall pest management policy, provides funding and monitors the results.
-It is important that the school board have an understanding of IPM .
-Sometimes school boards are pressured to completely eliminate the use of pesticides by by activists politically opposed to pesticides.
+It is important that the school board has an understanding of IPM.
+Sometimes school boards are pressured to completely eliminate the use of pesticides by activists politically opposed to pesticides.
 School boards try this approach, only to discover that the judicious use of pesticides is needed to economically and effectively control pest populations found in and around schools.
 Extensive research and solid science show pesticides pose little or no risk to the health of children or adults when used according to label instructions.
 Thus, pesticides are an essential component of successful IPM.